instagibbs/bitcoin/doc/policy/packages.md

    - Warning: Batched fee-bumping may be unsafe for some use cases.
 Users and application developers should take caution if utilizing multi-parent packages.

-* Transactions in the package that have the same txid as another transaction already in the mempool will be removed from the package prior to submission ("deduplication").
+* Transactions in the package that are already in the mempool or have the same txid as another transaction already in the mempool are skipped ("deduplication").

    - *Rationale*: Node operators are free to set their mempool policies however they please, nodes may receive transactions in different orders, and malicious counterparties may try to take